Pirelli

 Pirelli & C. S.p.A. is an Italian multinational tyre manufacturer based in the city of Milan, Italy.
 The company, which has been listed on the Borsa Italiana since 1922, is the 5th-largest tyre manufacturer, and is focused on the consumer production of tyres for cars, motorcycles and bicycles.
 It is present in Europe, the Asia-Pacific, Latin America, North America, and the post-Soviet states, operating commercially in over 160 countries.
 It has 19 manufacturing sites, across 13 countries, and a network of around 14,600 distributors and retailers.

-Pirelli has been sponsoring sport competitions since 1907 and is the exclusive tyre partner and supplier for the Grand-Am Rolex Sports Car Series for 2008–2010, FIA Formula One World Championship for 2011–present and for the FIM World Superbike Championship.
+Pirelli has been sponsoring sport competitions since 1907 and has been the exclusive tyre partner and supplier for the FIA Formula One World Championship since 2011 and for the FIM World Superbike Championship since 2004.
 Pirelli's headquarters are located in Milan's Bicocca district.
 Pirelli is now solely a tyre manufacturing company.
 In the past, it had been involved in fashion and operated in renewable energy and sustainable mobility.

 On 4 October 2017, Pirelli returned to the Milan Stock Exchange after focusing its business on pure consumer products (tyres for car, motorcycles, and bicycles) and related services, and separating the business of industrial tyre.
 Pirelli's eponymous calendar has been published since 1964, and has featured the contributions of many famous photographers over the years such as Helmut Newton, Steve McCurry, Peter Lindbergh, Richard Avedon, Bruce Weber, Herb Rits, and Annie Leibovitz.

 In 2015, China National Chemical Corp.
 Ltd. (ChemChina) took controlling interest of Pirelli; with the Chinese state-owned company agreeing to maintain the tyre company's ownership structure until 2023.
 In April 2025, the Board of Directors determined that ChemChina control over Pirelli had ended.